top of page

 Edie Hu

-Rhopilema hispidum - common name - sand jellyfish or flower jellyfish
+Rhopilema hispidum - common name: Sand jellyfish or Flower jellyfish

-This large-sized scyphomedusa, measuring up to 70 cm across in locally stranded individuals, can be found across the Indian Ocean to the western Pacific Ocean [2].
+This large-sized scyphomedusa, measuring up to 80 cm across in locally stranded individuals, can be found across the Indian Ocean to the western Pacific Ocean [2].
 It earns the name “sand jellyfish” from the granular texture of the umbrella.
-Very common in Hong Kong waters.
 Stings swimmers and surfers with shorter tentacles leaving a different pattern than Cyanea nozakii.
 This jellyfish has many commensal species associated with it - several species of fishes, a shrimp, a crab, a copepod, and a flatworm {2}.
+Very common in Hong Kong waters.

-Lobonema smithii
+Lobonema smithii.jpg

 Josy Lai